PrestaShop/prestashop.github.io/content/news/posts/2023/a-new-organization-for-the-open-source-project.md

 It will **facilitate decision-making**, thanks to a clearly-defined project structure, including the people responsible for each domain, that clears out any misunderstanding as to who is responsible for what decision (and especially who has the "final-final-final" word on it).

-It will **enable more people to participate in the project,** by opening decision-making roles that were previously closed to community members, including the creation of new lower-stakes roles that are easier to join to.
+It will **enable more people to participate in the project,** by opening decision-making roles that were previously closed to community members, including the creation of new lower-stakes roles that are easier to join.

 It will **progressively accelerate decision-making,** by the means of simplified processes, and above all, more people to make them!